RichardBrown384/riscos-artworks-js/docs/README.md

 is used with the lower 20 bits for the fraction and the upper bits used for degrees.
 Setting the H component to a value greater than 0x16800000 will result in !AWViewer rendering black.

+The partitioning of bits 2 to 7 inclusive into 2-bit fields is somewhat arbitrary.
+It is known that ArtWorks supported Spot, Process, and Tint colours and that information should be encoded somewhere.
+However, that information doesn't appear to be used by the renderer.

 ### Sprite Area